 Traditional Air Force ROTC

 Students who participate in Air Force ROTC (AFROTC) will graduate college and commission as second lieutenants.
-The service commitment incurred by Air Force ROTC graduates (including nurses) is four years on active duty followed by four years in the IRR.
+The service commitment incurred by Air Force ROTC graduates (including nurses) is four years on active duty followed by four years in the Individual Ready Reserve (IRR).
 Cadets who train as pilots, however, will owe 10 years on active duty and Combat Systems officers and Air Battle Management officers will each owe six years on active duty.
 There are many career choices for officers.
 You can learn more here.

 During freshman and sophomore year, cadets are required to take Aerospace Studies 101/102 (Foundations of the Air Force) and 201/202 (Evolution of Aerospace Studies) and the associated leadership labs.
-During labs, cadets will dedicate time to developing communication, learning Air Force and military customs, physical fitness, and learning to command, among other things.
+During labs, cadets will dedicate time to developing communication skills, learning Air Force and military customs, improving physical fitness, and learning to command, among other things.
 Junior and senior years, cadets must take Aerospace Studies 301/302 and 401/402: Leadership Studies, and National Security Studies and Preparation for Active Duty.
 These classes also have leadership labs that focus on management and preparation for commissioning.
 Cadets who are interested in a flight career must fulfill additional requirements.

-The summer after sophomore year, cadets must attend a 24-day field training course at Maxwell Air Force Base in Alabama.
+The summer after sophomore year, cadets must attend a 13-day field training course at Maxwell Air Force Base in Alabama.
 There cadets will focus on conditioning, weapons training, and survival training.
 Unless students have received an AFROTC scholarship, they do not incur a post-graduation service commitment until their junior year begins.

 Nationwide, 1,100 colleges and universities have an Air Force ROTC program or are affiliated with an institution that has one.
 You can learn more about participating institutions here.